How to Ace the Interview

 The last, and often most dreaded, step of the application process is one that only your child can do: the personal interview.

-8) Prepare your child—and yourself—for the possibility of rejection.
+6. Prepare for the possibility of rejection.
 Keep your disappointment in perspective.
-“Rather than feeling like you won the lottery if you get accepted school A or school B—it’s about finding the right fit for your child,” says Meyer.
 Buying into a win/lose mindset can be harmful for you and your child.
 Remember that there are many different roads to success and a kindergarten rejection is not likely to dictate your child’s future.

-12) You should not have to pay for reference reports or recommendation letters.
-“I have never heard of a teacher or administrator requesting compensation to provide a reference,” says Fernandez.
+9. You should not have to pay for reference reports or recommendation letters.